Grandfather charged in toddler's cruise ship fall: 'I thought there was glass'

 A grandfather charged with negligent homicide in his granddaughter's death on a cruise ship told CBS News he “thought there was glass” on the open window where the 18-month-old accidentally fell to her death.

-Salvatore Anello was charged by Puerto Rican authorities in October for the July death of his granddaughter, Chloe Wiegand.
+Salvatore Anello was charged by Puerto Rican authorities in October in the July death of his granddaughter, Chloe Wiegand.

 In an interview with CBS that aired Tuesday, Annello described his “disbelief” when Chloe fell from an open window that he thought was closed on the 11th story of a Royal Caribbean cruise ship in Puerto Rico on July 7.